 SUELLEN DE BARROS

-Head of High Dosage Tutoring, email@example.com
+Director of High Impact Tutoring, firstname.lastname@example.org

 Suellen De Barros grew up in Recife, Brazil and came to the United States in 2019.
 In Recife, she completed her degree in Biological Science and obtained her license to teach Science and Biology.
 After graduating, Suellen moved to Sao Paulo, Brazil, where she earned a Masters's in Science and Mathematics Education.
 She is currently a Ph.D. student at the University of Illinois at Chicago studying Science Education.
 Suellen is a researcher who has worked on projects in different fields of education.
 She was a trainer for science teachers and has been a teacher since 2012.
 She has taught Science and Biology at various levels, from kindergarten to higher education.
 In higher education, Suellen taught Science Education and Inclusion, Microbiology, and Anatomy.
 In addition, she was and still is an educator in different non-formal settings in Brazil and the United States, such as zoos and science museums.
 While she was in undergraduate school, Suellen created a pre-college course for financially vulnerable students.
 With the support of her colleagues, she was able to help many high school students get accepted to different colleges.
 Since then, her research and actions have been based on Paulo Freire's Pedagogy, which preaches social justice, equity, and human rights.
 In her free time, Suellen likes to travel and experience different cultures, visit museums, cook, camp, hike, and visit thrift stores.
 At FORA, she is responsible for running our tutoring program and special projects, including managing our learning software, creating and adapting learning plans, and offering support to all tutoring staff, volunteers, and students

 HDT Education Officer, email@example.com